First released in 2010, this Hubble image of the day shows “Mystic Mountain” within the Carina Nebula.

 This turbulent cosmic pinnacle lies within a tempestuous stellar nursery called the Carina Nebula, located 7,500 light-years away in the southern constellation of Carina.
 The image celebrates the 20th anniversary of Hubble’s launch and deployment into an orbit around the Earth.

-Hubble’s Wide Field Camera 3 observed the pillar on 1-2 February 2010.
-The colours in this composite image correspond to the glow of oxygen (blue), hydrogen and nitrogen (green), and sulphur (red).
+Hubble’s Wide Field Camera 3 observed the pillar on February 1-2, 2010.
+The colors in this composite image correspond to the glow of oxygen (blue), hydrogen and nitrogen (green), and sulfur (red).